 Experienced Orlando Sexual Harassment Lawyers Ready To Serve You

 Sexual harassment at work occurs when the employer subjects you to unwanted sexual conduct for the purpose of intimidating, degrading, humiliating, or violating your dignity which may include sexually explicit statements or requests for sexual favors.
-Although employees typically fear reporting such harassment to avoid retaliation, both the harassment and retaliation for opposing or complaining of sexual harassment, are against the law.
+Although employees typically fear to report such harassment to avoid retaliation, both the harassment and retaliation for opposing or complaining of sexual harassment, are against the law.
 If you have been subjected to any form of sexual harassment at work, you do have rights and damages available to you.
 Our Orlando sexual harassment attorney at Wilson McCoy, P.A., Orlando’s employment law firm, has over 30 years of combined experience in sexual harassment cases.

 If you have or are experiencing any of the following forms of sexual harassment at work, please do not hesitate to contact our office today: